OData/v3ProtocolDocument/OData.markdown

 	GET http://server/Sales.GetEmployeesByManager(ManagerID=@p1)?@p1=3

-Parameter aliases allow the same parameter value to be used multiple times in a request and may be used to reference non-primitive values.
+Parameter aliases allow the same parameter value to be used multiple times in a request and MAY be used to reference non-primitive values.

 If a Parameter Alias referenced by a Function call is not given a value in the Query part of the Request URL, the value MUST be assumed to be null.